graemerocher/micronaut-oraclecloud-workshop/lab_schemamigration/lab_schemamigration.md

 * `DB_USERNAME` - the database username
 * `DB_PASSWORD` - the database password

-Here we use the ability to specify `${..}` expressions to reference these environment variables within the configuration and appropriately configure the [datasource properties](https://micronaut-projects.github.io/micronaut-sql/latest/guide/configurationreference.html#io.micronaut.configuration.jdbc.hikari.DatasourceConfiguration).
+In the `datasources` configuration we use the ability to specify `${..}` expressions to reference these environment variables within the configuration and appropriately configure the [datasource properties](https://micronaut-projects.github.io/micronaut-sql/latest/guide/configurationreference.html#io.micronaut.configuration.jdbc.hikari.DatasourceConfiguration).

 The above configuration configures the "default" datasource to connect to Autonomous database and exposes a `javax.sql.DataSource` bean that can be injected as a bean into your application's classes.